aframevr/aframe-presentation-kit/content.md

 </div>

 <!-- NOTES -->
-- App stores control approval/distribution, can take down content, single points of failure
+- App stores and corporations control distribution: can take down or block content
-- Users have to go through downloads/installs
+- Downloads / installs are a barrier to consumption: small business pages
-- Proprietary tech (Unity/Unreal), steep learning curve, fragmentation, cross-compat issues, siloed experiences
+- Closed ecosystem: proprietary engines, steep learning curves, siloed experiences, fragmentation
+- We want VR to be successful, so we want a platform without these points of friction.
+The answer is WebVR...

 ------